dohliam/gdcl/README.md

 On the other hand, if you have a _collection_ of dictionaries in group `es` called e.g., `collins_spanish-english.dsl.dz`, `collins_spanish-french.dsl.dz`, `collins_spanish-verbs.dsl.dz`, `collins_french-spanish.dsl.dz`, etc., you could restrict your search to only those dictionaries containing `collins` in the title by using the command:

     ruby gdcl.rb -r collins es

+#### Logging search history

+If logging is enabled (it's off by default), gdcl will save a record of all search terms to a history file, located by default in the gdcl configuration directory (`~/.config/gdcl/history.txt`).
+This can be useful for, e.g., studying or learning new vocabulary.

+There a couple of ways to enable logging of search terms, and you can also specify an alternate directory to save the history file.

+If you want gdcl to always record your search terms, you should enable logging in the gdcl config file.
+Look in `config.yml` for a line containing `# :history: true` and uncomment it to turn logging on for all searches.
+If you only want to gdcl to record search terms selectively, you can use the `-H` option on the command-line turn logging on for a specific search or set of searches (if you use `-H`, logging will remain in effect until you exit the program).

+To specify an alternate directory, uncomment the `# :logfile:` line in `config.yml` and specify a directory of your choice.
+You can also specify a different directory using `-L` and the directory name when running gdcl.
+This could be useful for, e.g., recording new vocabulary from different sources in different history files.

+For example, let's say you were reading a [Swedish crime novel](https://en.wikipedia.org/wiki/Scandinavian_noir) and you wanted to lookup vocabulary as you read.
+You could open up an instance of gdcl and send a record of your search terms to a separate file with the following command:

+    ruby gdcl.rb -H -L novel_vocab.txt

+Later you are watching an interesting [Swedish documentary series](http://www.tv4play.se/tv/tags/Dokument%C3%A4rer) so you open up gdcl to record vocabulary in a new file:

+    ruby gdcl.rb -H -L documentary_vocab.txt

+Finally, you have to finish your Chinese homework, and you want to look up new words as you go along:

+    ruby gdcl.rb -H -L homework_vocab.txt

+Note that the search history file only contains a record of your _search terms_, not the actual search results themselves.
+If you want to save the full text of search results you should use [non-interactive mode](#summary) and pipe the results to a file, e.g.:

+    ruby gdcl.rb mygroup "my search term" > search_results.txt

 ## Supported formats